Find out how to protect yourself from the most common types of scams.

 Scams are increasingly sophisticated – but if it sounds too good to be true, it probably is.

-Scammers will usually call you out of the blue, but contact can also come by email, post, word of mouth or at a seminar or exhibition.
+Scammers will usually call you out of the blue, but contact can also come by email, text message, post, word of mouth or at a seminar or exhibition.

-If you’re considering an investment, check the FCA Warning List of firms to avoid first.
+If you’re considering an investment, first check the FCA Warning List of firms to avoid.

 The most common financial scams targeting the public include: